-Editor’s note: Looking for an employee retirement plan for your business?
-Fill out the below questionnaire to have our vendor partners contact you with free information.
+Editor’s note: Looking for the right employee retirement plan for your business?
+Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Allec: This plan goes by many names, including solo, individual and single-k, but they all mean a 401(k) retirement savings plan for the self-employed person.
+This plan goes by many names, including solo, individual and single-k, but they all refer to a 401(k) retirement savings plan for a self-employed person.
 You can contribute a large amount of money to this plan every year and then start taking distributions from the account after you turn 59.5 years of age.

-Allec: I think that, for most businesses, the solo 401(k) is the best.
+Allec says that, for most businesses, the solo 401(k) is the best option.
 Many small businesses can contribute more to a solo 401(k) than, say, a SEP at the same income level.
-With an IRA, you can only contribute $6,000 (50 years or under) or $7,000 (50 years or over) in 2019.
+With an IRA, you can contribute only $6,000 (younger than 50 years old) or $7,000 (50 years or older) in 2022.
 With a SEP IRA, you can’t contribute as both employer and employee, only as an employer.
-[Interested in employee retirement plans?
-Check out our reviews and best picks.]

-Allec: You can’t have any full-time employees, but you can contract with freelancers or employ part-time employees who don’t work more than 1,000 hours a year in your business.
+You can’t have any full-time employees, but you can contract with freelancers or employ part-time employees who don’t work more than 1,000 hours per year for your business.
 Note that not all individual 401(k) plans allow for part-time employees, so be sure to check with your provider before hiring employees.

-Allec: The contribution limits have both an employee and employer component.
+According to Allec, the contribution limits have both an employee and employer component.
 You fill both those roles.
-In 2019, an employee can contribute up to $19,000 if he is under 50.
-For those 50 or older, the maximum is $25,000.
-The $6,000 difference is a catch-up provision, meaning older individuals can save more for their retirement.
+In 2022, an employee can contribute up to $20,500 if they are under 50.
+For those 50 or older, the maximum is $27,000.
+The $6,500 difference is a catch-up provision, meaning older individuals can save more for their retirement.

 As for the employer component, you can make a nonelective (tax-deductible) contribution to the 401(k) of 25% of your Form W-2 wages.
-For example, if you earn $100,000 in wages in 2019, you can contribute $19,000 as an employee and $25,000 (25%) as an employer for a total of $44,000.
-For a sole proprietorship, the employer component is 20% of your net income from self-employment, which is calculated as your self-employment income as reported on Schedule C, less your deduction for half of self-employment taxes paid.
+For example, if you earn $100,000 in wages in 2022, you can contribute $20,500 as an employee and $25,000 (25%) as an employer for a total of $45,500.
+For a sole proprietorship, the employer component is 20% of your net income from self-employment, which is calculated as your self-employment income as reported on Schedule C, less your deduction for half of the self-employment taxes paid.

 These limits usually change every year, and typically they go up to adjust for inflation.
 The increase is usually a round number, not a percentage.

-If your spouse works for your business and is compensated, he or she can participate in your business’s solo 401(k) at the same limits as above.
+If your spouse works for your business and is compensated, they can participate in your business’s solo 401(k) at the same limits as above.

-Bergman: In general, yes, a self-employed individual can make an employee deferral lump-sum contribution to a plan so long as he or she has sufficient earned income.
+According to Bergman, a self-employed individual can usually make an employee deferral lump-sum contribution to a plan so long as they have sufficient earned income.
 However, in the case of a W-2 owner/employee, the employee deferral contribution should not be more than the income earned for that income period.
 In the case of employer profit-sharing contributions, those can be made by the employer in a lump sum.

-Allec: Annual or maintenance fees for these plans usually run between $20 and $200.
-You’ll pay the least if your needs are simple – you don’t have any employees besides yourself, there’s no rollover, and you’re OK with investing in a budget brokerage firm’s products.
-If you have more interesting investment appetites, another provider can accommodate those.
+Account maintenance fees for these plans, according to Allec, usually run between $20 and $200 per year.
+You’ll pay the least if your needs are simple – you don’t have any employees besides yourself, there’s no rollover and you’re OK with investing in a budget brokerage firm’s products.
+If you have a more interesting investment appetite, another provider can accommodate those.
 These providers usually charge higher fees to maintain your plan, but you also have more flexibility with your investment and plan options.

-Bergman: You can borrow up to $50,000 or 50% of the account value, whichever is less, for any purpose at a low interest rate.
-As of March 1, 2019, the lowest interest rate was prime at 5.5%.
+Bergman said you can borrow from your 401(k) up to $50,000 or 50% of the account value, whichever is less, for any purpose at a low-interest rate.
 To avoid taxes, this loan must be repaid within five years of the loan date, and payments must be made at least quarterly.